a5482pick/Simple-Maven-JUnit-Test-Example/README.md

 will perform compile and run when:

 1. You are in the directory with pom.xml and the 'src' root.
-2. The test file is located in src/test/java/org/s/m/SummationTest.java.
+2. The test file is located in _src/test/java/org/s/m/SummationTest.java_.
-3. The tested file is located in src/main/java/org/s/m/Summation.java.
+3. The tested file is located in _src/main/java/org/s/m/Summation.java_.
-4.  junit-4.12.jar and hamcrest-core-1.3.jar are in the Downloads folder.
+4.  _junit-4.12.jar_ and _hamcrest-core-1.3.jar_ are in the Downloads folder.

-If you instead declare the 'jars' in CLASSPATH in e.g. .bashrc, you can check the classpath declaration with:
+If you instead declare the 'jars' in CLASSPATH in e.g. _.bashrc_, you can check the classpath declaration with:

-_java org.junit.runner.JUnitCore_.
+_java org.junit.runner.JUnitCore_

 ...this should list JUnit version, processing time and say 'OK'.